cloudprogramm/HR-s-connect-Bot/README.md

-# HR's BOT
+## HR's BOT

-Selenium bot for parsing HR's on Linkedin and send them connect.
+Selenium bot for parsing IT HR's on Linkedin and send them connect.

-# Installations
+## Installations

 Python3 must be already installed